openshift-labs/starter-guides/apb/README.md

-The provided Ansible Playbook Bundle automates preparing an OpenShift cluster for the OpenShift Developer Starter Workshop by deploying required services (lab instructions, Gogs, Nexus, Che, etc) which are used during the labs.
+The provided Ansible Playbook Bundle automates preparing an OpenShift cluster for the OpenShift Developer Starter Workshop by deploying required services (lab instructions, Gogs, Nexus, etc) which are used during the labs.

 ## Use an installed APB on OpenShift
 Select the item from the catalog.